DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/09-21 Simple Passive Spells.md

 Only allow 1 stack.
 Taking damage removes the stack.
 Starting a new room applies the ability.

 ### Active in Area/Floor Until Taking Damage
-As you start the floor / get granted the ability
+As you start a new floor / get granted the ability, you gain the ability.
+Taking damage removes it.

 ### Increment on Wave Until Taking Damage
+As you start a new wave, you gain a stack.
+Taking damage removes all stacks.
+Clearing the spawner also removes all stacks.

 ## Automatic Spell Cast on Event
 - Activated by a gameplay event